RobotComponents/RobotComponents-Documentation/docs/Robot Components/Code Generation/Dynamic Actions/Code.md

 ## **Description**

-[**Dynamic Action**]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/Dynamic Actions/index.md %})**:**  This component defines manually an instruction or declaration for RAPID program module.
+[**Dynamic Action**]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/Dynamic Actions/index.md %})**:**  This component defines manually an instruction or declaration for a RAPID program module.

 ## **Input Parameters**

-**Text (T):** Defines the content of the code line based on a string value.
-An introduction to RAPID Programming can be found here: Introduction to RAPID or in the Technial Reference Manual of ABB Robotics.
+**Text (T):** Defines the content of the code line based on a text value.

-**Type (T):** Defines the type of the Code Line.
-Use 0 for adding a code line as instruction in the RPAID programm module.
-Use 1 for adding a code line as declaration in the RAPID program module.
+**Type (T):** Defines the type of the code line.
+Use `0` for adding a code line as instruction in the RPAID program module.
+Use `1` for adding a code line as declaration in the RAPID program module.
+In case this input is left empty and an input is defined for the Text parameter, a value list will automatically be created.
+You can select `Instruction` or `Declaration` from the value list to define the desired Code Line type.

 ## **Output Parameters**